jdupouy/ut2003/README.md

 #Decompress .uz2 files

-You need to decompress .uz2 files by running this
+You need to decompress .uz2 files using ucc tool
 ```
 for i in ../**/*.uz2 ; do ./ucc-bin decompress $i ; done
 ```